- Statutory Duties

 - Each local authority with a United States base in its area should establish liaison arrangements with the base commander and relevant staff.
 The requirements of English child welfare legislation should be explained clearly to the US authorities, so that the local authority can fulfil its statutory duties.

 5.16 The Voluntary and Private Sectors

 Voluntary, Charity, Social Enterprise (VCSE) and private sector organisations and agencies play an important role in safeguarding children through the services they deliver.
-Some of these will work with particular communities, with different races and faith communities and delivering in health, adult social care, housing, prisons and probation services.
+Some of these will work with particular communities, with different races and faith communities and delivering services in health, adult social care, housing, prisons and probation settings.
 They may as part of their work provide a wide range of activities for children and have an important role in safeguarding children and supporting families and communities.

 Like other organisations and agencies who work with children, they should have appropriate arrangements in place to safeguard and protect children from harm.
 Many of these organisations and agencies as well as many schools, children's centres, early years and childcare organisations, will be subject to charity law and regulated either by the Charity Commission or other "principal" regulators.
 Charity trustees are responsible for ensuring that those benefiting from, or working with, their charity, are not harmed in any way through contact with it.
 The Charity Commission for England and Wales provides guidance on charity compliance which should be followed.
 Further information on the Charity Commission's role in safeguarding can be found on: the Charity Commission's page on the GOV.UK website.